AntonEmery/AntonEmery/README.md

 -->
 Thanks for stopping by my little spot on Github.

-:computer: During the day I am a Front End Engineer at [HiringThing](https://www.hiringthing.com).
+:computer: I'm a Front End Engineer at [HiringThing](https://www.hiringthing.com) working mostly with React and Redux

-:brain: I write mostly Javascript/HTML/CSS, and have experience with a variety of front end frameworks.